-If you want your next vacation to take your breath away, consider visiting one of these eight sites.
-They have some of the most spectacular natural landscapes on the planet.
+If you’re one of the ones that remains loyal to dreaming about your next international vacation taking your breath away, check out one of these eight jaw-dropping locations.
+They have some of the most spectacular natural landscapes on the face of the Earth.

 The Himalayas, Nepal

 The mountain range is notoriously inhospitable, but it’s also a sight to behold.
 Is climbing Mt.
 Everest on your bucket list?

 About 40,000 interlocking columns make up this fascinating part of Northern Ireland’s Ulster region.
 It was formed 60 million years ago by volcanic activity.